BernardoGiordano/Checkpoint/scripts/README.md

 - **Title ids** cross the boundary as 16-character uppercase hex strings, because picoc has no 64-bit integers.
 - **Titles** are otherwise addressed by *catalog index*, `0 … titles_count()-1`,
-  the same order as Checkpoint's Save list.
+  the same order as Checkpoint's Save list, followed on 3DS by the titles its Extdata list holds alone.
+Those answer `title_has_save()` with `0` and `title_has_extdata()` with `1` — check the one you are about to open rather than assuming every index has a save.
 Valid only during the run.
 - **`kind`** is `0` for save data and `1` for extdata (3DS only).
 - Functions returning `char*` return a heap block you may `free()`.
 - `int` returns are `0`/positive on success and **negative on failure**; each